RandstormBTC/randstorm/README.md

 ## Key Generating and Searching Speed

-The program uses multiprocessing to utilize all avaiable cores.

-Addresses to be searched are loaded into RAM using mmap.

-After the HEX key is generated the string is converted to a P2PKH Compressed Bitcoin address in thie following format:
+After the HEX key is generated, the string is converted to a Compressed P2PKH Bitcoin address in thie following format:

 <pre>
     Hex: a47293a192b48f54eec6ba44e5953ca842bd0d50df5ba4a29ff02dd511a43925
     P2P: 1KM7gf1PF1Ymg6heiDnQDqvT4wcYwGjAgM
 </pre>

-The P2PKH address generation function has been optimized to use the coincurve library for very fast key generation.
+The P2PKH address generation has been optimized to use the coincurve library for very fast key generation.

+The program uses multiprocessing to utilize all avaiable cores.

+Addresses to be searched are loaded into RAM using mmap.

 Only the compressed P2PKH is generated, which accounts for the majority of bitcoin wallets.